With a long and sprawling sun kissed coastline, Spain offers more variety and sparser crowds than its European neighbours.

 South of Catalonia is Valencia, where surfing has become extremely popular in recent years.
 The region also features quite a variety of waves.
 El Saler is a good option on bigger swells, as it handles the size better than some of the other spots and on its day can play host to some of the best barrels in the Med.

-South of Valencia you’ll stumbling across many charming fishing villages like El Perello, where each side of the marina hosts fun waves.
+South of Valencia you’ll stumble across many charming fishing villages like El Perello, where each side of the marina hosts fun waves.
 Further south is Cullera, renowned for its powerful and hollow waves at the mouth of the Jucar.
 Continuing down along the coasts, you’ll find more good waves around Javea, Murcia and finally some good reefs near Alicante.

 We hope that’s enough info to get you started with deciding where to surf in Spain.
 As with everywhere you’ll learn more about the place on your first trip than you ever could from online reading, so why not book a trip now and don’t forget to hashtag the snaps of all the epic waves you find with #wlinsta.